the0neWhoKnocks/poc.proxy-node-server-requests/README.md

 - The App and Proxy both run in Docker Containers.
 - When the App Container starts, it has it's `*_PROXY` environment variables pointing to the Proxy Container (which handles any Server requests).
-- When we run the tests, it spins up an instance of Chrome that points `--proxy-server` to the Proxy Container (which handles any Client requests).
+- When we run the integration tests, it spins up an instance of Chrome that points `--proxy-server` to the Proxy Container (which handles any Client requests).
 - When the Proxy Container is started up, some `volumes` are created that map:
   - AnyProxy's config folder `/root/.anyproxy` to `./proxy/src` to allow us to install and always use the same `rootCA.crt`.
   - The `rules` are used to tell AnyProxy how to handle requests and responses.
     In this use case, it's how we record and play back responses.
+    - In order to give developers the ability to serve different responses via the `rules`, the API within `testData.js` allows for writing and altering data that's consumed by the `matchers`.
   - The `recordings` are used in conjunction with the `rules`.
 It's the folder where responses are recorded, and served via the Proxy.